Baptiste68/P5/README.md

     In this main menu you have 2 choices:
     1	Find a substitute
     2	Check my substitutes
-    The user then choose either 1 or 2
+    The user then choose either 1 or 2 (entries check with "manage_entries" function)

+If "Check my substitutes has been selected
+It will launch my_substitute_menu

+Function - my_substitute_menu(database)
+Request the DB to get the list of substitute saved.
+Show the list of all substitute saved (and their substituted food).
+User has the possiblity to get details on a substitute (check entries with "manage_entries" function)
+Display all informations of the selected food.

+### Find a substitute process
 If "Find a substitute" has been selected
 It will start the process of finding a substitute.
-This process will use 4 functions:
+This process will use 3 functions:
-    -   connect_db
+    -   connect_to_foodexo
-    -	select_category
+    -	categories_or_food_menu
-    -	select_food
+    -	find_substitute
-    -	get_substitute
+    -   save_substitute

-Function - connect_db()
+Function - connect_to_foodexo()
     Connect the user to the DB so we can do requests.

-Function – select_category()
+Function – categories_or_food_menu(database, id_categories)
+    Check what type of menu to display:
+    id_categories = 0 -> categories menu.
+Otherwise food menu
-    Request the DB to get all categories' name.
+    Request the DB to get all categories' or food's name.
-    Display the different Category.
+    Display the results.
-    The user enters a number related to a category.
+    The user enters a number related to a category or food.
-    Manage errors (see function "manage_entries()".
+    Manage errors (see function "manage_entries()").
-    The category is then returned
+    The category or food id is then returned

-Function – select_food(category)
+Function - find_substitute(database, id_food, id_categories)
-    Request the DB to get all food related to the category
+    Request the DB to get the nutri_score of the choosen food
-    Display the different foods
-    The user enters a number related to a food.
-    Manage errors (see function "manage_entries()".
-    The category and the nutri_score is then returned

-Function - get_substitute(category, nutri_score)
-    Request the DB to find a food with a higher nutri_score in the category
+    Request the DB to find one food in the same category with a higher nutri_score

-    Display the result
+Function - save_substitute(substitute, id_food_is_substitute, database)
+    Ask the user if he wants to save his search result
+    If yes, save the two id_food (substitute and substituted) in DB

 Function - manage_entries(conditions)
     Check that the user enter something according to the conditions.